openid/eKYC-IDA/openid-ida-verified-claims.md

 For example, the trust framework `eidas` can have the identity assurance levels `low`, `substantial` and `high`.

-For information on predefined trust framework and assurance level values see [@!predefined_values].
+For information on predefined trust framework and assurance level values see [@!predefined_values_page].

 `assurance_process`: OPTIONAL.
 JSON object representing the assurance process that was followed.
 This reflects how the evidence meets the requirements of the `trust_framework` and `assurance_level`.
 The factual record of the evidence and the procedures followed are recorded in the `evidence` element, this element is used to cross reference the `evidence` to the `assurance_process` followed.
 This has one or more of the following sub-elements: